2019: The Refugee Simulation

 If your school cannot field five participants, you can opt to fill out your team with randomly-assigned participants from other schools.

 Deans/Program Directors/PAA Advisors can nominate students and/or student teams from October 15 to December 20.
-Nominators will provide the names of at least one and up to seven potential team members (five team members and two alternates).
+Nominators will provide the names of at least one and up to eight potential team members (five team members and three alternates).
 Nominators can decide whether these students will form a “School Team” or be randomly assigned.
 Alternates will be randomly assigned if all five team members register.
-Click here to nominate participants
+Click here to nominate participants.

-Individual students may apply to compete from November 20 to December 20.
+Individual students may apply to compete from November 19 to December 20.
+Click here to self-register!

 What if I’ve been nominated?